openhatch/in-person-event-handbook/index.rst

 The project’s structure
 +++++++++++++++++++++++

 Describe the basic structure of your project.
 What are the biggest pieces and where are they located?
 How do those pieces interact?
 Then break each piece down.
 You don’t need to talk about every file or subdirectory of your project, but you don’t want to assume that what a script does, or how the files in a directory interact, or what language a part of your project is in is obvious to a newcomer.
 Making those assumptions turns getting access to you into the bottleneck resource for working on your project.

 Depending on the size and complexity of your project, this can be a pretty big undertaking.
 At OpenHatch, we’re still working on getting the full structure completely documented.
 We recommend doing a “top level” explanation of your project’s structure, and then going into detail about areas that people commonly work on (or are likely to work on at sprints or hackathons.)
+If you use other frameworks or libraries, you can save yourself some time by linking to their documentation and tutorials.

 For example: